ChrisCummins/msc-thesis/docs/Log.md

  * DaC skeleton:
-   * The skeleton provides an *interface* for the programmer to write solutions, so it should allow enough flexibility for the user to "do what they want" within the muscle functions, that includes:
+   * The skeleton provides an *interface* for the programmer to write solutions, so it should allow enough flexibility for the user to "do what they want" within the muscle functions, which could
+     include:
      * Transforming data types within `solve()`.
      * Performing uneven `split()` operations, or even returning more data than went in.
      * Producing variable sized results for `split()` and `merge()`.
-   * "Optimising" a skeleton doesn't mean improving memory allocation, so much as diving the job into work for different devices, servers, cores, etc (perhaps using MPI).
+   * "Optimising" a skeleton doesn't mean improving memory allocation, so much as dividing the job into work for different devices, servers, cores, etc (perhaps using MPI).
    * I should look at [eSkel](http://homepages.inf.ed.ac.uk/mic/eSkel/) for a possible "real" skeleton implementation to examine.
-   * We can assume that all DaC algorithms will operate on vectors.
+   * We can assume that all DaC algorithms operate on vectors.
    * For this simple implementation exercise, the important thing isn't to produce something *better* than the existing solutions, but to understand the faults and be able to explain what does/doesn't work from my own attempt, and *why*.
-   * gprof should provide a good starting point for profiling.
+   * gprof provides a good starting point for profiling.
 The three factors that will affect performance are:
      1. The size of the input problem.
      1. Allocating memory.
      1. The cost of creating new threads.
    * I should investigate the non-linear performance of my merge sort, looking particularly at the points in which the gradient of the execution time changes.
+This is a lot of heap thrashing, so we can expect shifts in performance to occur around points at which the system spends more time allocating memory (e.g. it may the same amount of time to allocate 7Kb as 4Kb, but twice as long to allocate 8Kb).
  * There is budget for "small research related purchases".
 Pavlos is going to ask Murray if that covers textbooks.
 I should make a list of the books I need.